gmac/graphql-stitching-ruby/README.md

 }
 ```

-The above representation of a `Product` type contains nothing but a key that is available in other locations.
-Therefore, this representation will never require an inbound request to fetch it, and its resolver query may be omitted.
+The above type contains nothing but a key field that is available in other locations.
+Therefore, this variant will never require an inbound request to fetch it, and its resolver query may be omitted from this location.

 #### List queries